phuongnq1995/seller-ai-agent/README.md

 ## Overview

-This application demonstrates how to use Spring AI with Google's Gemini model to generate sales advertisements for children's products targeted at Vietnamese Facebook users.
-It's a simple command-line application that sends a prompt to the AI model and displays the generated advertisement.
+This application demonstrates how to use Spring AI with Google's Gemini model to sales assistant and customer support agent.

 ## Features